ayoubfaouzi/linux-kernel/linux-programming-interface/README.md

 - the `/proc` file system; and
 - Linux-specific details of the implementation of file I/O, signals, timers, threads, shared libraries, inter-process communication, and sockets.

+## Source Code

+- `tlpi-dist`: Distribution version: a tarball of the source code that includes extra material not shown in the book.
+Probably, the distribution version is the version of the code that you want.
+- `tlpi-book`: Book version: a tarball of the source code as it appears in the book.

 ## References